-Except as described below, we have not entered into employment agreements with our executive officers, including the Named Executive Officers.
+We have not entered into employment agreements with our executive officers, including the Named Executive Officers.
 Voluntary termination of employment or retirement would not result in any payments to the Named Executive Officers beyond the amounts each would be entitled to receive under our pension and retirement plans.
 We pay life insurance premiums for all U.S.-based employees that would be paid (based on a multiple of salary) to the employee's beneficiary upon death, in addition to an immediate payment of two-weeks base salary.